comp251/comp251.github.io/syllabus.md

 ## Late work

+Physical homework assignments are due in class the day that they are due.
+Lab and programming assignments are due at midnight on the day that they are due.

 You may turn in work after the deadline for partial credit, with a penalty that increases day-over-day.